opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 When you choose to install the Farm Server component, the installation program will create for the server program a Windows Service, named Toonz Farm Server.

-.. note:: As the Toonz farm requires exchanges of data between computers in the network by using TCP/IP protocol, any firewall system that may block access on computer ports has to be disabled.
+.. note:: As the Toonz Farm requires exchanges of data between computers in the network by using TCP/IP protocol, any firewall system that may block access on computer ports has to be disabled.

 .. _setting_the_controller_node: